DanielOved/M2/README.md

 # M2

 ## Installation for Ubuntu 16.04
 1. Clone the repository
 2. Run `python setupM2.py`
+	* This script will install the latest version of Arduino from github.
+This is necessary for using the Arduino command line interface, which isn't available from the Ubuntu package manager.
+If you already have a working Arduino program which can be run from the command line, create a sym-link to it in the M2 directory.
+You may need to modify m2.py to accomodate this.
+Further details to come.

 ## Usage
 ### Uploading Scripts